BastianHerzig/BastianHerzig/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning iOS Development with SwiftUI and Combine
+- 🌱 I’m currently learning iOS Development with SwiftUI
 - 👯 I’m looking to collaborate on a Open Source SwiftUI Projekt
-- 📫 How to reach me: bastian.herzig94@gmail.com
+- 📫 How to reach me: bastian.herzig@icloud.com